deltachat/deltachat-pages/_posts/2020-07-30-summer-update.md

 and moreover, also on devices and servers of the other members if they are using Delta Chat and did not make a copy or screenshot.

-**It is all about trust** -
-you cannot guarantee deletion in any way, not for Delta Chat nor for any other messengers - eg. users may use a camera or just write it down on piece of paper using this retro technology called pen.
+**Trust your chat partners** - you cannot guarantee deletion against a malicious chat partner, not with Delta Chat nor with any other messengers - to begin with, users may make photographs to preserve disappearing messages.

-However, together with the burner accounts and the deletion of old messages, Delta Chat has a pretty good set of features to get rid of things :)
+However, together with burner accounts and the deletion of old messages, Delta Chat has a pretty good set of features to get rid of things :)